 In the 18th century, affluent folk came to the villages on the vine-clad slopes of the Vienna Woods for the summer.
 Today, hordes of Viennese and foreign tourists usually descend on the local wine taverns (Heurigen) and cellars on weekends – I strongly advise you to visit here on the weekdays in summer.

-The Vienna Woods have been romanticized in operetta, literature, and the famous Strauss waltz and rightly so.
-Crossed by numerous walking and cycling tracks, the wooded hills covering an area over 1000 sq km are a perfect place for walking, climbing, and mountain biking.
+The Vienna Woods have been romanticized in operetta, literature, and the famous Strauss waltz.
+Crossed by numerous walking and cycling tracks, the wooded hills covering an area over 1,000 sq km are a perfect place for walking, climbing, and mountain biking.
 There are also some interesting works of art and unique scenery worth seeing.